-Step 1: I will try to change the height of second row and set it for 21 points.
-Put your mouse cursor to the end of second row border and drag it down until the height becomes 21 points.
+Step 1: I will try to change the height of the second row and set it for 21 points.
+Put your mouse cursor to the end of the second-row border and drag it down until the height becomes 21 points.
 You’ll see the height values while you drag the border down.

 Now, we would like to apply the same row height for other cells of this Excel book.
 This is an easy task with the help of Format Painter utility in Excel.

 Step 2: Select the entire second row for which we just have changed the row height to 21 points and click on the Format Painter option within the Clipboard group under the Home tab.

 Step 3: Use Format Painter brush to apply the copied format to all other rows where you wish the row height to be the same as of the first row.

 You can see all the rows (which has data; spreading across A2:B11) are of now same height as that of 21 points.
 This how we can change the row heights to the one as of our needs.

 Example #2 – AutoFit Row Height in Excel